CARISMA Town vs. Gown 2016 – The Results

 Clothing

 Fighters must be clean and dressed in an appropriate outfit.
 Toe nails should be clean and cut short.
 Fighters should wear a clean club’s T-Shirt that ensures that the top half of the arm is covered by a sleeve.
+A traditional Gi or kickboxing suit is permitted.

 Martial Arts style trousers must be worn.
 The trousers should cover the Velcro fastening on the boots and should be full length.
 There should be no zips, pockets or buttons on the trousers at all.
 Track suit style trousers are not allowed.
-Hand bandages are allowed, maximum length 2.5 meters.
-Tape on the fist or the knuckles is allowed, but must not be excessive.
-The Referee can deem any hand-wrapping to be excessive.

 Long hair should be tied back.
 No Metal/Plastic objects to be worn by any competitor, including earrings, eyeglasses, rings, watches, hair grips, chains, piercing jewellery etc. Soft contact lenses are allowed at the Fighter’s risk.